dreamcatcher-tech/network/Inbox/2025-08-03 1103 mapping napps to mcp tools.md

 8. auth

 discovery of napps is like using a napps browser tool, so we could have installed or allowed napps, or you could be allowed to run anything.

+if we just mcp the host first, and play with tunnelled napps after ? just get a feel for it ?